steverafferty/leadconduit-integrations/guide.md

 The `validate()` function takes a single parameter, `vars` (see above), and returns either nothing (technically, `undefined`), if the required lead data is present, or a string “skip” message if not.
 That message will be set as the `reason` text for this integration’s step, so as discussed previously, it should not include lead-specific data (see the “response()” section, above).

-Ideally this error text should be consistent with the same errors in other integrations.
+This error text should also be consistent with similar errors in other integrations.
 For example, the standard validate message for a missing email, used in many integrations, is “email must not be blank”.

-_todo: provide more guidance on messages. examples, maybe a list?_

 Note that the `required` attribute on request variables, by itself, does nothing to the behavior of the integration (see “request.variables()” above).
 However, that metadata should match what variables the `validate()` function checks for.
 There is no automatic enforcement for these to match; they must be kept in sync by the developer.